BINPIPE/learning-resources/learning-notes/git-github.md

 `# git branch -d feature_x`
 a branch is not available to others unless you push the branch to your remote repository `# git push origin <branch>`

+## **update & merge**

+to update your local repository to the newest commit, execute `# git pull` in your working directory to fetch and merge remote changes. to merge another branch into your active branch (e.g. master), use `# git merge <branch>` in both cases git tries to auto-merge changes.
+Unfortunately, this is not always possible and results in conflicts.
+You are responsible to merge those conflicts manually by editing the files shown by git.
+After changing, you need to mark them as merged with
+`# git add <filename>`
+before merging changes, you can also preview them by using `# git diff <source_branch> <target_branch>`

 ## **Another way to branch:**